 The house is open six days a week from 10.00am to 4.00pm, and closed on Mondays, Christmas Day and Good Friday.
-Admission is $8 for adults, $6 for seniors, and $3 for students.
-A guided tour costs $10 for adults and $6 for seniors.
+A guided tour is available.
 Children can visit the house for free.

 A 10 minute walk from Parliament Buildings or Old St Pauls, the house can also be reached by taking the no. 14 Wilton bus to nearby Park Street.